Hyun5/CarND-PID-Control-Project/README.md

 ### Simulator
 You can download the [Simulator](https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2) which contains the Path Planning Project.
 Udacity provided Simulator.

 ![Simulator](images/simulator.PNG)

 ### Compilation
 #### The code compiles correctly.
 Code compiled without error.

 ### Implementation
 After finished PID controller coding part, lots of simulation test drives done to find the proper parameters.

-* With the final PID parameters, the drive could not complete when I applied the P-term only.
+* The drive could not complete when I applied the P-term only.
 The car stuck while driving.

   ![Failed](images/P_only_fail.PNG)

-* The car was able to complete the track when I applied the PD term or, the PID term.
+* The car was able to complete the track when I applied the PD term or, all the PID term.
-* Applying PID term shows a better stability.
+* Applying all the PID term showed a better stability.

 ## Reflection
 Udacity provided the base code without PID controller module and parameters.
 I added the PID controller logic and parameters in the [src/main.cpp](https://github.com/Hyun5/CarND-PID-Control-Project/blob/master/src/main.cpp), [src/PID.cpp](https://github.com/Hyun5/CarND-PID-Control-Project/blob/master/src/PID.cpp) and [src/PID.h](https://github.com/Hyun5/CarND-PID-Control-Project/blob/master/src/PID.h).

 * The effect each of the P, I, D components had in your implementation.

   When I enlarged P-term or D-term, the handle angle correction value was over-shooted, and the car could not complete the track.
 But, the car was able to finish the track after I applied the PD term.
 And it showed better control with applied all PID term.
 To see the effect of 3 parameter, I run the car with applied P-term only, PD-term only and all PID.
 You can check the video in [this link](https://www.youtube.com/watch?v=N2uGhe05O3U)

 * How the final hyper-parameters were chosen.

   The most important parameter seems the P-term.
 I tried several P-term values and found the proper value which did not give any over-shooted handling.
 After fixing P-term, I also found a D-term and I-term parameter from several trial and error driving.
   Those were chosen for the simulation track.
 It might be modified for other track if those are different shape.
   ![Completed](images/PID_term.PNG)

 ---

-# Below is the original Readme from Udacity
+### Below is the original Readme from Udacity

 # CarND-Controls-PID
 Self-Driving Car Engineer Nanodegree Program